arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 - addEntry(LogEntry) -> String: Adds a new LogEntry to the hashmap.
 The parameter is the LogEntry that is added.
 It generates a string based on the size on the hashmap.
 This will give the added LogEntry the number of n-1 elements as the key in the hashmap as a String.
 The function returns the String.
 It throws an IllegalArgumentException if the input is invalid.

-- addEntry(String, LogEntry): Adds a new log entry to the hashmap.
+- addEntry(String, LogEntry) -> void: Adds a new log entry to the hashmap.
 If the hashMap contains the same String as the String parameter it throws an IllegalArgumentException.

 - getEntry(String) -> LogEntry: Returns the object with the same key as the String parameter.
 If the String is null or if the key does not exist it throws an IllegalArgumentException.